mopg/trackgen/README.md

 2. I started on a gradient implementation of the constraints using an adjoint.
 Finite differencing, however, seemed to work fine for this problem, so I shelved that for now.
 Let me know if you run into issues with larger problems (i.e., the tool being slow), then I will address that by a more efficient gradient implementation.
+3. If you give it a horrific initial track, the tool might not be able to find a track that satisfies the constraints.
+If that is the case, check your constraints and inputs!
+For instance, if you want the track to be right-turning and the initial guess only has left-turning corners, things will break.
+Or if your constraints do not define a feasible set (i.e., a long track length, but restricted to short straights and corners).